Kessler syndrome: A new Kessler syndrome

 During the 1980s, the United States Air Force (USAF) conducted an experimental program to determine what would happen if debris collided with satellites or other debris.
 The study demonstrated that the process differed from micrometeoroid collisions, with large chunks of debris created which would become collision threats.

 In 1991, Kessler published "Collisional cascading: The limits of population growth in low Earth orbit" with the best data then available.
 Citing the USAF conclusions about creation of debris, he wrote that although almost all debris objects (such as paint flecks) were lightweight, most of its mass was in debris about 1 kg or heavier.
 This mass could destroy a spacecraft on impact, creating more debris in the critical-mass area.
 According to the National Academy of Sciences:

 A 1 kg object impacting at 10 km/s, for example, is probably capable of catastrophically breaking up a 1,000 kg spacecraft if it strikes a high-density element in the spacecraft.
 In such a breakup, numerous fragments larger than 1 kg would be created.

 Kessler's analysis divided the problem into three parts.
 With a low-enough density, the addition of debris by impacts is slower than their decay rate and the problem is not significant.
 Beyond that is a critical density, where additional debris leads to additional collisions.
-At densities beyond this critical mass production exceeds decay, leading to a cascading chain reaction reducing the orbiting population to small objects (several centimeters in size) and increasing the hazard of space activity.
+At higher densities, production exceeds decay, leading to a cascading chain reaction reducing the orbiting population to small objects (several centimeters in size) and increasing the hazard of space activity.
 This chain reaction is known as the Kessler syndrome.

 In an early 2009 historical overview, Kessler summed up the situation:

 Aggressive space activities without adequate safeguards could significantly shorten the time between collisions and produce an intolerable hazard to future spacecraft.
 Some of the most environmentally dangerous activities in space include large constellations such as those initially proposed by the Strategic Defense Initiative in the mid-1980s, large structures such as those considered in the late-1970s for building solar power stations in Earth orbit, and anti-satellite warfare using systems tested by the USSR, the US, and China over the past 30 years.
 Such aggressive activities could set up a situation where a single satellite failure could lead to cascading failures of many satellites in a period much shorter than years.